Texas is one of the fastest-growing States in America, so you figure there must be a lot of jobs for bartenders in the Lone Star State.

 Depending on your employer, though, they may require that you have certification from the Texas Alcoholic Beverage Commission (TABC).
-As you’d expect, TABC handles licenses and permits and offers the TABC Certification, called the Texas Responsible Alcohol Delivery Training program.
+As expected, TABC handles licenses and permits and offers the TABC Certification, called the Texas Responsible Alcohol Delivery Training program.

 How Do I Get My TABC License in Texas?

-The TABC certificate (Texas Responsible Alcohol Delivery Training) is issued by schools and training centers that have been authorized by the Texas Alcoholic Beverage Commission.
+The TABC certificate (Texas Responsible Alcohol Delivery Training) is issued by schools and training centers authorized by the Texas Alcoholic Beverage Commission.